Skip to content

 Walking after a hair transplant is usually fine due to the low risk of sweating.
 The obvious exceptions are hiking, speed walking, or prolonged walking on a warm day.
 Sweating causes irritation of your scalp, which is already sensitive following the procedure.

-Avoid any activity that increases your risk of scalp sweat or excessive strong sun exposure for the first 4 weeks following the procedure.
+Avoid any activity that increases your risk of scalp sweat or excessive strong sun exposure for 1 month after a hair transplant.
 The more you sweat and the more irritation that occurs, the longer the healing process.
 This is true for both FUE and an FUT hair transplant.

 Straining